PLATE 02 — THE RESEARCH RECORD

 Growth hormone secretagogues (GHS) constitute a class of compounds that stimulate GH secretion from the anterior pituitary without administering exogenous GH directly.
 Two pharmacological sub-classes dominate the CJC-1295 ipamorelin research literature: GHRH analogs (CJC-1295, sermorelin, tesamorelin), which act on the GHRH receptor to amplify the tonic GH secretion baseline, and growth hormone-releasing peptides (GHRPs) including ipamorelin, which act on the ghrelin receptor (GHS-R1a) to trigger acute pulsatile GH release.

-The Endocrine Society's 2023 scientific statement confirmed that peak GH secretion declines approximately 50% every 7–10 years after puberty, reaching GH-deficient-young-adult levels by the eighth decade.[20]
-GHS trials in older adults — including MK-677 (25 mg/day, 12 months, n=65) and capromorelin — restored pulsatile GH secretion to levels observed in 20-to-30-year-olds, increased fat-free mass (+1.1 kg for MK-677), and improved physical performance metrics for capromorelin, with mild insulin resistance as the primary recurring adverse signal.[17][20]
+The Endocrine Society's 2023 scientific statement confirmed that peak GH secretion declines approximately 50% every 7–10 years after puberty, reaching GH-deficient-young-adult levels by the eighth decade [20].
+This physiological decline has motivated multi-decade research into secretagogue-based restoration strategies.
+GHS trials in older adults — including MK-677 (25 mg/day, 12 months, n=65) and capromorelin — restored pulsatile GH secretion to levels observed in 20-to-30-year-olds, increased fat-free mass (+1.1 kg for MK-677), and improved physical performance metrics for capromorelin, with mild insulin resistance as the primary recurring adverse signal [17][20].
+The Tausendfreund 2024 systematic review of GH therapy in eight RCTs in aged patients with comorbidities found improvements in body composition, functionality, and quality of life with mild dose-related side effects and no severe adverse events identified [21].

 CJC-1295 Ipamorelin Mechanism of Action